Cheltenham Festival Race Card, Betting & Horse Racing Tips

 The number next to the horse’s birthplace represents the number of days since the horse’s last run.
 This information is helpful as if they’ve been out of action for a while this could indicate that their fitness may be lacking too.

 These number and letter groupings signify a quick way to see a horse’s performance in previous races.
 Let’s breakdown what each letter represents and its relevance in identifying a winner.

 C – This letter stands for Course.
 If shown next to a horse’s name it indicates that this horse has won a race on this track previously.
 A horse that has previously handled a course is more likely to win it again, which may help you reach a betting decision.

 D – represents Distance.
 This means a horse has won a race over this distance which is important as a horse that has the capability to run further is far more likely to perform well in a race of less, or similar distance.

 CD – The icing on top of the cake.
 These two letters symbolise that the horse has won on this course and over the distance.
 If a horse is both familiar with the course and able to run over the distance, they could be at a serious advantage to other runners.

 BF – Signals that the horse was a Beaten Favourite.
 To put it plainly, the horse was a favourite in a previous race but didn’t finish first, however this isn’t all negative.
 Perhaps they weren’t prepared in their last race but are ready now.

 R – Horse refused to race

 / – Missed racing season

-If a form displays as something like this: F2R1-F1.
-You should read its information backwards.
-What it is telling you is that the horse won it’s last race, fell the race before that, the dash signifies that the information prior to it of the previous season, which informs you that the horse won, then refused to race, placed second and fell in that season.
+So, if a horse form follows something like this: F2R1-F1 – read its information backwards.
+What it is telling you is that the horse won it’s last race, fell the race before that, the dash then signifies that the information prior to it is of the previous season, meaning the horse won, then refused to race, placed second and fell in that season.